julia-pfarr/neurodatascience.github.io/events.md

 ##### 12:30-13:30 Lunch break (sponsored by ASA-statistics in imaging)

 **13:30-2:15**
-* Keynote: **Jelle Goeman** : Rethinking scrubbing in fMRI from a statistical perspective
+* Keynote: **Jelle Goeman** : Cluster extent inference revisited: quantification and localization of brain activity

 **2:15-3:30**
 * **Yifan Yu**: Neuroimaging Meta Regression for Coordinate Based Meta Analysis Data with a Spatial Model